These guidelines prevent us from having to give repeated feedback on the same topics:

 - Read the README: We know that's cliche.
 However, our toolset drags in a lot of different concepts and frameworks, and it can really help to read the documentation and READMEs, such as this one, the ones inside specific language directories, and the ones inside specific framework directories.

-- Use the Development Virtual Machine: Our Vagrant scripts can set up a VM for you that looks nearly identical to our test environment.
+- Use Docker: We recommend that you use Docker instead of a virtual machine.
 This is even better than relying on the Travis-CI verification, and you are strongly encouraged to use this.
 See the installation guide for specifics.
+Our Vagrant scripts can set up a VM for you if Docker is not an option.

 Github Pull Request Procedure